Current Sports Betting Status: Legal and operational

 Indiana Sports Betting Timeline

 With the Professional and Amateur Sports Protection Act (PASPA) no longer a barrier to entry, Indiana became the tenth US state to regulate sports betting.
-Although it took slightly longer than the likes of New Jersey and Nevada, Hoosier country is now hotbed for regulated bookmakers.
+Although it took slightly longer than the likes of New Jersey and Nevada, Hoosier country is now a hotbed for regulated bookmakers.

 Even before PASPA was struck down in May 2018, Indiana sports betting talks had started.
 With many assuming intrastate sports betting would become a reality, an initial draft of HB1015 received its first reading in January.